Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<tr>
 		<td>defaultGeometrySchema</td>
 		<td>GeometrySchema[0..1]</td>
-		<td>A common, global ArrayBufferView definition that can be used if the schema of vertex attributes and face attributes is consistent in an entire cache; this is a requirement for meshpyramid caches.</td>
+		<td>A common, global ArrayBufferView definition that can be used if the schema of vertex attributes and face attributes is consistent in an entire cache; this is a requirement for meshpyramids caches.</td>
 	</tr>
 	<tr>
 		<td>defaultTextureDefinition</td>